phillipclapham/quasar/prompts/conversaion-catalysts-prompts.md

 ## Prompts for Work

-/@ project manager /? analyze [business trends] [emerging technologies in finance] #blockchain #AI Examine how emerging technologies like blockchain and artificial intelligence (AI) are reshaping finance through the lens of a project manager.
+/@ project manager /analyze [business trends] [emerging technologies in finance] #blockchain #AI Examine how emerging technologies like blockchain and artificial intelligence (AI) are reshaping finance through the lens of a project manager.
 What trends are observable, and what implications do they have for the future of financial services?

-/? innovate [sustainable energy solutions for businesses] #solarPower #energyEfficiency Identify innovative sustainable energy solutions that businesses can implement.
+/innovate [sustainable energy solutions for businesses] #solarPower #energyEfficiency Identify innovative sustainable energy solutions that businesses can implement.
 Focus on solar power and energy efficiency technologies that can reduce carbon footprint and operational costs.

-/? create [a marketing strategy] [new health and wellness app] #digitalMarketing #userEngagement Develop a comprehensive digital marketing strategy for a new health and wellness app, emphasizing user engagement and conversion.
+/create [a marketing strategy] [new health and wellness app] #digitalMarketing #userEngagement Develop a comprehensive digital marketing strategy for a new health and wellness app, emphasizing user engagement and conversion.
 What channels and tactics will you prioritize?

-/? analyze [workplace productivity] [impact of remote work] #teamDynamics #communicationTools Investigate the impact of remote work on workplace productivity.
+/analyze [workplace productivity] [impact of remote work] #teamDynamics #communicationTools Investigate the impact of remote work on workplace productivity.
 Consider factors such as team dynamics and the role of communication tools.
 How can organizations optimize productivity in a remote setting?

-/? evaluate [investment opportunities] [tech startups in the green energy sector] #ventureCapital #marketAnalysis Conduct a market analysis to evaluate investment opportunities in tech startups within the green energy sector.
+/evaluate [investment opportunities] [tech startups in the green energy sector] #ventureCapital #marketAnalysis Conduct a market analysis to evaluate investment opportunities in tech startups within the green energy sector.
 What criteria will you use to assess their potential for venture capital funding?

-/@ panel /? forecast [future of e-commerce] #consumerBehavior #technologyAdoption Have a panel discuss and project the future of e-commerce considering evolving consumer behavior and technology adoption.
+/panel /forecast [future of e-commerce] #consumerBehavior #technologyAdoption Have a panel discuss and project the future of e-commerce considering evolving consumer behavior and technology adoption.
 Which trends are likely to dominate, and how should businesses prepare?

-/? develop [a project management plan] [enterprise software deployment] #agileMethodology #riskManagement Create a detailed project management plan for deploying enterprise software, utilizing agile methodology.
+/develop [a project management plan] [enterprise software deployment] #agileMethodology #riskManagement Create a detailed project management plan for deploying enterprise software, utilizing agile methodology.
 Include strategies for risk management and ensuring stakeholder engagement.

-/? innovate [employee wellness programs] #mentalHealth #remoteWork Conceptualize innovative employee wellness programs with a focus on supporting mental health in a remote work environment.
+/innovate [employee wellness programs] #mentalHealth #remoteWork Conceptualize innovative employee wellness programs with a focus on supporting mental health in a remote work environment.
 What unique approaches can enhance employee well-being and productivity?

-/? compose [a legal analysis] [data privacy laws affecting online businesses] #GDPR #complianceStrategies Provide a legal analysis of how data privacy laws, like GDPR, are affecting online businesses.
+/compose [a legal analysis] [data privacy laws affecting online businesses] #GDPR #complianceStrategies Provide a legal analysis of how data privacy laws, like GDPR, are affecting online businesses.
 Offer compliance strategies that businesses can implement to adhere to these regulations effectively.

-/? analyze [leadership in crisis management] #decisionMaking #teamResilience Delve into leadership strategies effective in crisis management, focusing on decision-making processes and building team resilience.
+/analyze [leadership in crisis management] #decisionMaking #teamResilience Delve into leadership strategies effective in crisis management, focusing on decision-making processes and building team resilience.
 What traits and actions distinguish successful leaders during crises?

 ## Prompts for Creativity